 Information from blogs, news reports and individual accounts provide graphic detail as to the nature of a disaster and its aftermath.
 A wealth of up-to-date material, immediate and interesting to students, was at hand for the discerning teacher willing to spend a few moments capturing the information and supporting them with images and information from the CIA fact book, NASA, Google Earth or Flash Earth.

 Short of time to look for resources yourself?
 Whenever a big natural disaster occurs we do try to put together a page of links to news articles, video clips and other resources as soon as possible.
-For example, see our Earthquake page, put together immediately after the Market Rasen earthquake and updated after the China one.
+For example, see our Investigating earthquakes and tsunamis page, put together immediately after the Market Rasen earthquake and updated after the China one.

 The PDF download below contains more detailed information about both the cyclone and the earthquake.
 It also contains some useful links to diverse news sources that can be used to view a range of opinions.

 Webcams are underused in geography although they have been available some time.
 They can provide an interesting immediate view of the world which students can use to undertake a variety of tasks, varying from observing and explaining the weather to the undertaking of remote field studies or activities such as investigating traffic flow or enquring why the numbers of people on a beach may vary over a specific period.